Constitution Hill Tour

 On arrival: During the apartheid era, police would arrive numerous times a day with prisoners.
 Prisoners were processed and personal details were recorded including finger prints and assigned with a number.

-Searches: Prisoners would be strip searched; hosed down, summer or winter, and had to perform the dehumanizing “tausa” for the prison warders to see items that may be hidden in their rectum.
+Searches: Prisoners would be strip searched; hosed down, summer or winter.
+Further had to perform the dehumanizing “tausa” for the prison warders to see items that may be hidden in their rectum.

 Food: In number four, food consisted of no more than a meatless porridge of mealies (corn) and beans with a plastic like texture.

 Toilets and Showers: There were only eight, eastern style toilets to be used in number four.
-These toilets offered no privacy and were also in close proximity to the food area.
+Additionally these toilets offered no privacy and were as well in close proximity to the food area.
 Showers were allowed once a week but prisoners were often denied this for months.

 Diseases: Including typhoid and enteric fever were commonplace.
-Overcrowding with filthy food, bedding, clothes and sanitary conditions created perfect conditions for diseases.
+Overcrowding with filthy food, bedding, clothes and sanitary conditions further created conditions for diseases.

 The Women’s Prison

-A Victorian brick building, Built in 1910, held both black and white female prisoners, however in separate sections.
-The vast majority of inmates were incarcerated here for pass offences or illegal beer brewing.
-Women were striped of not only their underclothes, but also their dignity.
+Vast majority of inmates were incarcerated here for pass offences or illegal beer brewing.
+Even more, women were striped of not only their underclothes, but additionally their dignity.

-Nelson Mandela entered the prison on Constitution Hill as Lawyer, then Prisoner and later as President of South Africa.
+Nelson Mandela entered the prison on Constitution Hill as Lawyer, then Prisoner and subsequently as President of South Africa.

 The Prison Today

-The prison and old fort has been transformed into a living museum, revealing individual experiences with voices, sounds and images allowing the visitor a glimpse of how punishment was inflicted, physically and mentally, and the efforts made my inmates to overcome the power of suppression and the prison conditions.
+The prison and old fort has been transformed into a living museum, revealing individual experiences with voices, sounds and images.
+Thus allowing the visitor a glimpse of how punishment was inflicted, physically and mentally, and the efforts made my inmates to overcome the power of suppression and the prison conditions.

-From the ramparts that surround the fort, you get an excellent view of the surrounding areas, including Hillbrow, the downtown skyscrapers, Braamfontein and the green suburbs of Northern Johannesburg.
+From the ramparts that surround the fort, you get an excellent view of surrounding areas, including Hillbrow and downtown Johannesburg.
+Additionally Braamfontein and the green suburbs of Northern Johannesburg.

 Large outdoor square in the heart of Constitution Hill, with its two remaining awaiting trail block stair wells as a reminder of the past.